 \begin{definition} Let $(A, \delta)$ be a $\delta$-ring with the associated Frobenius lift $\phi$.
 Then an ideal $I\subseteq A$ is \textit{$\phi$-stable} if the inclusion $I^{[\phi]} \subseteq I$ holds. \end{definition}

-By the comments on Ishizuka in \cite[Proposition 6.9]{I23}, if $A/I$ is $p$-torsion free for a $\delta$-ring $(A,\delta)$, $I$ is $\phi$-stable if and only if $I$ is $\delta$-stable in the sense of $\delta(I) \subset I$.
+By the comments on Ishizuka in \cite[Proposition 6.9]{I23}, if $A/I$ is $p$-torsion-free for a $\delta$-ring $(A,\delta)$, $I$ is $\phi$-stable if and only if $I$ is $\delta$-stable in the sense of $\delta(I) \subset I$.
 In this case, $A/I$ is equipped with the $\delta$-structure induced by $(A,\delta)$.
-However, if $A/I$ is not $p$-torsion free, $A/I$ is not necessarily equipped with the $\delta$-structure even if $I$ is $\phi$-stable.
+However, if $A/I$ is not $p$-torsion-free, $A/I$ is not necessarily equipped with the $\delta$-structure even if $I$ is $\phi$-stable.
 The following example is found during the first author's discussion with Ishizuka.